 Huaewei is a Chinese telecommunications company that maintains extensive links to the CCP.
 In America, Australia and across the Western world, it is widely known China can use Huawei’s hardware for spying purposes.
 This was precisely why its devices were excluded from Australia’s National Broadband Network.

 Nevertheless, Huawei has sold equipment to major Australian telecommunication companies, including Vodaphone, Optus and Telstra.
 With China capable of spying through these devices, it becomes virtually impossible to stop the insidious influence of Chinese spying–even in government departments–where no ban on Huawei equipment is in place.

 While China possesses the capacity to covertly spy on us through Huawei and other telecommunications companies (including Hikivision and ZTE), they employ other more overt methods.
-Hamilton speaks about Tony Abbott’s first trip to China in 2014, accompanied by his chief of staff, Peta Credlin.
+Hamilton speaks about Tony Abbott’s first trip to China in 2014, accompanied by his chief of staff Peta Credlin.
 The pair attended the Boao Forum and prior to arrival, were briefed this was the “most bugged” event in China.
 Accordingly, when Credlin first entered the hotel room at Boao Forum, she “immediately pulled out the plug of her clock radio, and disconnected the TV set.”
-However soon after, there was a knock of the door.
+However soon after, there was a knock at the door.
 Under the auspice of “housekeeping,” a staff member plugged the radio and TV back in, only for Credlin to pull them out.
-Again, housekeeping came back, only for Credlin to take the radio and put it in the corridor outside her room.
+Again, housekeeping came back, only for Credlin to remove the radio and TV, putting it in the corridor outside their room.